svip/sitestrapper/README.md

 * `id`: The identification for the page.
 This allows you to refer to the page elsewhere.
 If not provided, the path of the file will be used to determine the `id`.
 * `template`: Which template to use.
 If not provided, `main` is assumed.
+* `linkTitle`: Specifies a different title for the page, that will appear when the template functions described above, called `page` and `pages` obtain the page.
+This allows you to have a different title displayed in the menu, then what appears on the page itself.

 So far, the content has to be written in [CommonMark Markdown][commonmarkspec].
 In the future, more formats will be supported, but will be inferred by the file extension, so it's wise to name your files `<page>.md` for now.